wp-plugins/wp-classified/README.txt

 You need an .htaccess file that is created/modified by wordpress via the Permalink/mod-rewrite option.

+By using the "/%postname%/" or "/%category%/%postname%/" as permalink structure the plugin must work correctly and you do not need change anything.

-Please edit the .htaccess file in the root folder of your Wordpress.
+For something else please edit the .htaccess file in the root folder of your Wordpress.
 You can edit the .htaccess file by FTP.
 You use the default .htaccess file and modify the file as follow:
 The redirect should look something like this

 # BEGIN WordPress
 <IfModule mod_rewrite.c>